 Where Can You Buy Claw Clips?

-Claw clips were originally sold in drug stores but can now be found anywhere from department stores and high-end shops to Amazon or other online shopping sites like Forever 21.
+Claw clips were originally sold in drug stores but can now be found anywhere from department stores and high-end shops to Amazon or other online shopping sites.
 The general consensus is that you usually pay for what you get, so the quality and material of higher-priced clips may be better.
 There are also all types of sizes, colors, and varying shapes of claw clips you can consider.

 Claw Clips and Different Hair Types